keptn/lifecycle-toolkit/README.md

 ![](./assets/operator-maturity.jpg)

 The Keptn Lifecycle Controller could be seen as a general purpose and declarative Level 3 operator for your Application.
-For this reason, the Keptn Lifecycle Controller is agnostic to the Deployment tool that is being used and works with any GitOps solution.
+For this reason, the Keptn Lifecycle Controller is agnostic to deployment tools that are used and works with any GitOps solution.

 ## How to use